solana-mobile/solana-mobile-doc-site/docs/android-native/quickstart.md

 If present, the `authToken` is automatically used by the MWA client when issuing MWA requests (like `connect`, `signMessages`, etc).
 And if valid, the user is able to skip the connection approval dialog for subsequent requests.

-The `authToken` is stored by the `MobileWalletAdapter` client the first time you connect to a wallet, but it can also be populated manually:
+The `authToken` is stored by the `MobileWalletAdapter` client whenever you connect to a wallet, but it can also be provided manually:

 ```kotlin
 // Retrieve and use a persisted authToken from a previous session of the app.